 During my recent conversations with many people about Integration, these comments came up a lot.
 In fact, if you happen to attend any the software conferences, you see the rooms are full when the topic is about "containers" and "microservices."
 I understand the nature of a developer, always seeking for the latest and greatest technology that's out there.
 BUT!
 In my opinion, I don't think Integration is going AWAY if you containerize your application.
 Neither will it DISAPPEAR in a microservice architecture.
 In fact, Integration just gets more complicated and tricky when you try to break an application into smaller pieces and have them running all over the place in a distributed environment!

-I don’t think to have to conduct thousands of small cute ducklings, (I know, they are now smaller to handle one by one, light and easy to replace) is going be any easier. 🙂
+It was hard to deal with when we have to orchestrate, choreograph, and compose all the coarse-grained services together, and imagine letting tinnier, smaller and more refined services talk to each other.
+Yeah, trying to get an oversized heavyweight strong bull to co-ordinate and communicate is one thing.
+I don't think to have to conduct thousands of small cute ducklings, (I know, they are now smaller to handle one by one, light and easy to replace) is going be any easier. :-)

 Maybe the word Integration was abusively used by too many vendors (Us too), and it is too often associated with ESB, which IMHO should be one of the Integration strategies.
 ESB can be overly complicated with wrapped around RPCs.
 Integration is about connecting, composing between services, neglecting integration when implementing microservice architecture (MSA) is going to be disastrous.
 I am sure a lot of smart people out there designing the MSA have already taken this into account.
 But they probably did not realize that because Integration is already deeply ingrained into their minds, even in microservice we still want loose coupling.
 Again, in my opinion, the wall between application development and integration are getting thinner and thinner, by that I mean you do integration in a microservice way and apply integration in your microservice.
 So, yes, integration needs to change, adapt and adjust accordingly but it never goes away: